Pacer Advisors Inc. Purchases Shares of 32,500 Unum Group (NYSE:UNM)

-Pacer Advisors Inc. purchased a new stake in shares of Unum Group (NYSE:UNM – Free Report) in the second quarter, according to the company in its most recent filing with the SEC.
-The fund purchased 32,500 shares of the financial services provider’s stock, valued at approximately $1,550,000.
+Pacer Advisors Inc. purchased a new stake in shares of Unum Group (NYSE:UNM – Free Report) during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm purchased 32,500 shares of the financial services provider’s stock, valued at approximately $1,550,000.

-Other hedge funds have also added to or reduced their stakes in the company.
-Financial Management Professionals Inc. boosted its stake in Unum Group by 2,262.1% during the 2nd quarter.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
+BTC Capital Management Inc. acquired a new position in Unum Group during the second quarter valued at approximately $4,585,000.
+Janiczek Wealth Management LLC grew its holdings in Unum Group by 10.2% during the second quarter.
+Janiczek Wealth Management LLC now owns 4,122 shares of the financial services provider’s stock valued at $197,000 after purchasing an additional 381 shares during the last quarter.
+Financial Management Professionals Inc. grew its holdings in Unum Group by 2,262.1% during the second quarter.
 Financial Management Professionals Inc. now owns 685 shares of the financial services provider’s stock valued at $33,000 after purchasing an additional 656 shares during the last quarter.
-CVA Family Office LLC boosted its stake in Unum Group by 37.8% during the 2nd quarter.
-CVA Family Office LLC now owns 1,075 shares of the financial services provider’s stock valued at $51,000 after purchasing an additional 295 shares during the last quarter.
-Ahrens Investment Partners LLC purchased a new position in shares of Unum Group in the 1st quarter worth approximately $44,000.
-Machina Capital S.A.S. purchased a new position in shares of Unum Group in the 1st quarter worth approximately $63,000.
-Finally, Allworth Financial LP boosted its stake in shares of Unum Group by 197.6% in the 1st quarter.
-Allworth Financial LP now owns 1,860 shares of the financial services provider’s stock worth $74,000 after buying an additional 1,235 shares during the last quarter.
+CVA Family Office LLC boosted its position in shares of Unum Group by 37.8% in the second quarter.
+CVA Family Office LLC now owns 1,075 shares of the financial services provider’s stock valued at $51,000 after acquiring an additional 295 shares during the period.
+Finally, Founders Capital Management boosted its position in shares of Unum Group by 11.5% in the second quarter.
+Founders Capital Management now owns 2,034 shares of the financial services provider’s stock valued at $97,000 after acquiring an additional 210 shares during the period.
 Institutional investors and hedge funds own 79.37% of the company’s stock.

-Unum Group Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Friday, August 18th.
-Shareholders of record on Friday, July 28th were given a dividend of $0.365 per share.
-The ex-dividend date of this dividend was Thursday, July 27th.
-This represents a $1.46 annualized dividend and a dividend yield of 2.95%.
-This is an increase from Unum Group’s previous quarterly dividend of $0.33.
-Unum Group’s dividend payout ratio is currently 20.25%.

 In other Unum Group news, EVP Christopher W. Pyne sold 3,750 shares of the stock in a transaction on Tuesday, August 15th.
 The stock was sold at an average price of $49.02, for a total transaction of $183,825.00.
-Following the sale, the executive vice president now owns 46,334 shares in the company, valued at $2,271,292.68.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Following the completion of the transaction, the executive vice president now directly owns 46,334 shares in the company, valued at $2,271,292.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 In other Unum Group news, EVP Christopher W. Pyne sold 3,750 shares of the stock in a transaction on Tuesday, August 15th.
 The stock was sold at an average price of $49.02, for a total transaction of $183,825.00.
-Following the sale, the executive vice president now owns 46,334 shares in the company, valued at $2,271,292.68.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, EVP Timothy Gerald Arnold sold 20,000 shares of the stock in a transaction on Thursday, August 3rd.
-The stock was sold at an average price of $50.00, for a total value of $1,000,000.00.
-Following the completion of the sale, the executive vice president now owns 72,061 shares in the company, valued at approximately $3,603,050.
+Following the completion of the transaction, the executive vice president now directly owns 46,334 shares in the company, valued at $2,271,292.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Timothy Gerald Arnold sold 20,000 shares of the firm’s stock in a transaction on Thursday, August 3rd.
+The shares were sold at an average price of $50.00, for a total value of $1,000,000.00.
+Following the completion of the sale, the executive vice president now owns 72,061 shares of the company’s stock, valued at $3,603,050.
 The disclosure for this sale can be found here.
-Company insiders own 0.77% of the company’s stock.
+Corporate insiders own 0.77% of the company’s stock.

+Unum Group Increases Dividend

+The business also recently disclosed a quarterly dividend, which was paid on Friday, August 18th.
+Shareholders of record on Friday, July 28th were paid a dividend of $0.365 per share.
+This is a positive change from Unum Group’s previous quarterly dividend of $0.33.
+This represents a $1.46 annualized dividend and a yield of 2.95%.
+The ex-dividend date of this dividend was Thursday, July 27th.
+Unum Group’s dividend payout ratio is currently 20.25%.

 Unum Group, together with its subsidiaries, provides financial protection benefit solutions primarily in the United States, the United Kingdom, Poland, and internationally.
 It operates through Unum US, Unum International, Colonial Life, and Closed Block and Corporate segments.
 The company offers group long-term and short-term disability, group life, and accidental death and dismemberment products; supplemental and voluntary products, such as individual disability, voluntary benefits, and dental and vision products; and accident, sickness, disability, life, and cancer and critical illness products.